LucasDelfino92/morrowindsharp/addon.md

 > ℹ️ Note that all of these shaders, minus the ones added by mods and which thus won't work without them enabled, are optional.
 In particular, **Special Process** tends to be divisive.

-### Updating MWSE

-When you installed MGE XE, it automatically downloaded the latest MWSE update.
-However, by the time you are done following this guide, it's perfectly possible that a new MWSE update has already been released.
-This means you will have to update MWSE yourself.

-- Run **MWSE-Update.exe** in **C:\Games\Morrowind**.
-- A command window will open and close shortly after, having updated MWSE to the latest version.

-> ℹ️ Make it a habit to update MWSE whenever you play Morrowind, and particularly when you download recent mods which rely on MWSE.
-These may have been developed with the latest update in mind.

 ### Additional MCP patches

 We installed the Morrowind Code Patch in the **Setup** page.
 However, certain mods installed in this guide require specific patches to work as intended.
 Note that the Morrowind Code Patch **remembers** your **previously installed options**, meaning you just need to look for the ones mentioned below and install them accordingly.